-Ramachandran, Kurien, Patil, Symons, Ganpule, Muthu, Desai developed a chicken-crop and oesophagus model to simulate laparoscopic pyeloplasty.
-Following from this study, Jiang, Liu, Chen, Wang, Lin, Xu, Han, Huang, Huang demonstrated the construct validity of this model with 15 participants of varied experience.
+Ramachandran et al developed a chicken-crop and esophagus model to simulate laparoscopic pyeloplasty.
+Following from this study, Jiang et al demonstrated the construct validity of this model with 15 participants of varied experience.

-Teber, Guven, Yaycioglu, Ugurlu, Sanli, Gozen, Rassweiler describe a one-knot pyeloplasty model using a porcine bladder with 5 laparoscopic surgeons finding a 21% reduction in anastomotic time after training showing construct validity.
+Teber et al describe a one-knot pyeloplasty model using a porcine bladder with five laparoscopic surgeons finding a 21% reduction in anastomotic time after training showing construct validity.